Skip to content

 All files should have a package defined.
 (Why?)

-All files of the same package should be in the same directory.
-All files should be in a directory that matches their package name.
+All files of the same package should be in the same directory, and every file should live in a directory that matches its package name.
 (Why?)

 For example, with this module defined in the proto directory, expect these package values: